rodrigobertin/vue-ssr-template-starte/README.md

 1. Run `Extensions: Show Built-in Extensions` from VS Code's command palette, look for `TypeScript and JavaScript Language Features`, then right click and select `Disable (Workspace)`.
 By default, Take Over mode will enable itself if the default TypeScript extension is disabled.
 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

-You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).